Investing in a more just and vibrant Bay Area for current and future generations.

 W&EHF pilots its Learning Lab, helping youth and the public education community to re-envision how schools can better serve.

-Grants assist undocumented, BIPOC, and artist community members with income, mental health support, and more.
+Grants assist undocumented, BIPOC, youth, and artist community members with income, mental health support, and more.

 We support a briefing to equip faith leaders with the resources needed to protect their congregants from online harassment.